fecampossantos/aion/docs/TESTING.md

-# Testing Guide
+# Testing Documentation

-This document describes the testing setup and available commands for the Chrono project.
+This document describes the testing setup and available commands for the Aion project.

 ## Available Test Commands